Esther Lurie: Imprisonment during the Holocaust

-While residing in Kovno during the German occupation of Lithuania, Lurie was deported to the Kovno ghetto.
+Lurie was deported to the Kovno ghetto, where she lived from 1941 to 1944.
 The ghetto's Judenrat learned of her artistic talent and arranged for her to create realistic depictions of life in the ghetto, in lieu of forced labour.
 She formed a collective of artists to work to that end, whose members included Josef Schlesinger, Jacob Lifschitz, and Ben Zion Schmidt.
 Under the order of the Germans, she painted portraits commissioned by German commanders as well as reproductions of masterpieces.

 After receiving special permission to draw in the pottery workshop, Lurie asked Jewish potters to prepare ceramic jars that she could use to secure her artwork.
 She eventually used the jars to bury more than 200 works of clandestinely drawn art under her sister's house in 1943.
-When the ghetto was liquidated in July 1944, she was deported to the Stutthof concentration camp and then to the Leibitz camp, where she continued her work documenting life within ghettos.
-While imprisoned at Stutthof, she was asked by women to secretly draw their portraits in exchange for sliced bread.
+When the ghetto was liquidated in July 1944, she was deported to the Stutthof concentration camp and then to the Ľubica camp, where she continued her work documenting life within ghettos.
+While a prisoner at Stutthof, she was asked by women to secretly draw their portraits in exchange for sliced bread.